nmenant/f5-101-lab-Mesos-Marathon/docs/your-lab/access-udf.rst

 Access your environment
 -----------------------

-Once your environment is started, find the 'Jump box Win10' component under 'Components' and launch RDP (in the ACCESS menu)
+Once your environment is started, find the 'Jumpbox - Win7' component under 'Components' and launch RDP (in the ACCESS menu)

 .. image:: ../images/Launch-RDP.png
    :scale: 50%